EtaoinWu/wg-netns/README.md

 [wg-quick](https://git.zx2c4.com/wireguard-tools/about/src/man/wg-quick.8) with support for Linux network namespaces.
 A simple Python script that implements the steps described at [wireguard.com/netns](https://www.wireguard.com/netns/#ordinary-containerization).

+This version is modified by EtaoinWu to support peer-to-peer interfaces for use of dn42.

 ## Setup

 Requirements: